EmiValmed/IDEAM_WebScraping/README.md

 > **NOTE:** The function works well, but is still in progress.
 Feel free to contact me if you want to contribute or if you find any bug.

 ## Contact
-You can contact me at emixi-sthefany.valdez-medina.1@ulaval.ca :e-mail::simple_smile:
+You can contact me at emixi-sthefany.valdez-medina.1@ulaval.ca :e-mail: :simple_smile: